ALPSCore/CT-HYB/README.md

 Note that if you enable MPI for the CT-HYB package, MPI must be enabled also in the installation of ALPSCore.
 If cmake does not find boost, please tell cmake the installation directory of boost by using the option "-DBOOST_ROOT=***".

-## Usage
+## Usage and tutorials
 Upon installation there will be a binary `hybmat`.
 It uses [ALPSCore parameters](https://github.com/ALPSCore/ALPSCore/wiki/Tutorial%3A-parameters).
 The program takes a param file as input or command line arguments of the form `--PARAMETER=value`.
-Refer to the section tutorials for more details.

-## Tutorials
 Tutorials are in the directory `tutorials`.
-The tutorials include input param files and corresponding output data.
+The directory includes input param files and corresponding output data and some plots.

 ## Trouble shooting
 * Some libraries are not found at runtime.<br>